dannyhuang994/sta9760_yelp_analysis/README.md

 # Analysis of 10Gb of Yelp Reviews Data Using Pyspark on AWS EMR Clusters

 We will analyze a subset of Yelp's business, reviews and user data.
-This dataset comes to us from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) although we have taken steps to pull this data into a publis s3 bucket: `s3://sta9760-yelpdataset/yelp-light/*business.json`
+This dataset comes to us from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset) although we have taken steps to pull this data into a public s3 bucket: `s3://sta9760-yelpdataset/yelp-light/*business.json`

 ## [Analysis](https://github.com/dannyhuang994/sta9760_yelp_analysis/blob/master/Analysis.ipynb)